-To make higher education more accessible and affordable, Berkeley College partners with high schools to provide college-level courses to qualified students.
-Courses may be offered at the high school, at one of the Berkeley College campuses, or online.
-Students register for Dual Enrollment courses with their high school guidance counselors for Dual Enrollment application procedures and more information.
+To make higher education more accessible and affordable, Berkeley College collaborates with high schools to provide college-level courses to qualified students.
+Courses may be offered at the high school, at one of the Berkeley College campuses, or through Berkeley College Online®.
+Students should consult their high school guidance counselors for Dual Enrollment application procedures and more information.

 These are just some of the ways students can benefit:

 • Students can “test the waters” of college learning and explore potential career fields

 • Students may earn credits toward a college degree or certificate program.
 Participating high schools may permit such credits to apply to the students’ high school diplomas.